philips-software/license-scanner/README.md

 Supported license scanners:
 - ScanCode Toolkit 3.0.x and 3.1.x

+The REST API is accessible on port 8080, and the service includes a user interface for curation of scanned licenses.
+(See [license-scanner-ui](https://github.com/philips-labs/license-scanner-ui)) Additionally, the integrated H2 database is available on [localhost:8080/h2](http://localhost:8080/h2).

 ## Interpretation of detected licenses
 License scanners report detected licenses per source file, which are joined by the service into a single package-level license using the logical "AND" operator.